Sadgurunath Maharaj ki Jay!

 In the Marathi language, this means “Our Gurumayi, our satsang.”

 My name is Meera Laube-Szapiro.
-I offer seva as a visiting sevite and home sevite in the Premotsava Department, and I am delighted to be the host for this Birthday Bliss satsang.
+I have offered seva in the SYDA Foundation since 1999 in many different capacities, and I am delighted to be the host for this Birthday Bliss satsang.

 Mother Nature displays her own particular genius, her own striking creativity, in honoring the birth of a great being.
 Haven’t you found this to be the case time and again?